Wang Chien-shien: Political career

-In 2001, the three parties of the pan-Blue coalition, the Kuomintang, the People First Party, and the New Party agreed to field only one candidate for Taipei County magistrate in 2001 based on which party could field the most popular candidate in polls.
-Despite the unified ticket and a poll predicting him winning, Wang lost to Su Tseng-chang.
-Wang is married to Su Fa-jau (蘇法昭).
+In 2001, the three parties of the pan-Blue coalition, the Kuomintang, the People First Party, and the New Party agreed to field only one candidate for Taipei County magistrate in 2001.
+Wang led Lin Chih-chia in a poll, and was selected for the unified ticket, then lost the election to Su Tseng-chang.

 In July 2008 Wang was nominated by President Ma and approved by the Legislative Yuan to become the President of the Control Yuan.
 Wang left office on July 31, 2014.

 On March 8, 2023, Wang announced his candidacy for the 2024 presidential election as an independent, pledging cross-strait reunification by 2025.

+Personal life

+Wang is married to Su Fa-jau (蘇法昭), and is a Christian.
+After he lost the 2001 election, Wang expanded the work of his educational and cultural foundation by setting up elementary schools in China.